 In the absence of these essential aspects in the order, the order has rendered itself illegal and arbitrary.
-The applicants further submitted that they belong to applicants were placed below their raw juniors who were no where in the panel in 1991 or 1993 and they are empanelled in the later years.
+The applicants further submitted that they belong to 1991 and 1993 panel and as per the dictum in Virpal Singh case itself, earlier panel prepared for selection post should be given preference to a later panel.
+However, by the impugned order, the applicants were placed below their raw juniors who were no where in the panel in 1991 or 1993 and they are empanelled in the later years.